gaissmai/bart/README.md

 	return
 }
 ```

-A future Go version that supports SIMD intrinsics for the `[4]uint64` vectors will
+Future Go versions with SIMD intrinsics for `uint64` vectors may unlock
-probably allow the algorithm to be made even faster on suitable hardware.

-The BART algorithm is also excellent for determining whether two tables
-contain overlapping IP addresses, just in a few nanoseconds.
+additional speedups on compatible hardware.

-## lock-free concurrency
+## Concurrency model

 There are examples demonstrating how to use bart concurrently with multiple readers and writers.
 Readers can access the table always lock-free, while writers may synchronize using a mutex to ensure